keu/docs/astro/data-protection.md

 ## Overview

-Astronomer Cloud uses both encryption in transit and encryption at rest to protect data across and within the Data and Control Planes.
-This document contains details about each type of encryption used in Astronomer Cloud processes.
+Astro uses both encryption in transit and encryption at rest to protect data across and within the Data and Control Planes.
+This document contains details about each type of encryption used in Astro processes.

 ## Encryption in Transit